IlyasElt/airbnb-clone-project/README.md

   Handles payments for bookings securely, recording payment status and linking transactions to bookings.
 This ensures smooth and reliable financial transactions.

+## API Security

+- **Authentication**
+  Ensures that only registered users can access protected endpoints by verifying their identity.
+This protects user accounts and sensitive data.

+- **Authorization**
+  Controls what actions each user can perform based on their role (e.g., user vs. property owner).
+This prevents unauthorized access to restricted resources.

+- **Rate Limiting**
+  Limits the number of requests a user can make in a given time.
+This helps prevent abuse and protects the server from being overloaded.

+- **Data Encryption**
+  Encrypts sensitive data, such as passwords and payment information, both in transit and at rest.
+This ensures user privacy and secures financial transactions.

+- **Input Validation & Sanitization**
+  Validates and cleans incoming data to prevent security vulnerabilities like SQL injection or XSS attacks.
+This keeps the application and its users safe.

 ## Team Roles

 - **Backend Developer**: Responsible for building and maintaining the server-side logic, APIs, and ensuring that the application works smoothly with the database and frontend.